 Brian in Room 14, speaking about the Workshop.
 The window fan was very necessary in such a small room that was filled with hot equipment.

-Brain and television interviewer in Room 14, speaking to Dick Mills in Room 15: he can be seen through the observation window in the background.
+Brian and television interviewer in Room 14, speaking to Dick Mills in Room 15: he can be seen through the observation window in the background.

 Brian Hodgson in Room 14.
 The curved girder is part of the original construction of the building as a roller-skating rink.
 Note the large number of tapes stacked on the wall by means of large wooden 'pegs'.